It is an interesting time. We see new technologies emerging everywhere that allow us to adapt to new and unfamiliar situations.

 Infrastructure to enable the endpoint magic is now readily available in several deployment models.
 A multitude of conferencing products and services are available to address your security, quality, and scalability needs.

 "The Microsoft Teams room introduces an interesting problem, due to the fact that it’s a Windows 10 computer that requires proper care and updates"

-With the increase of video conferencing enabled meeting rooms, the demand for maintenance and management goes up.
+With the increase of video conferencing-enabled meeting rooms, the demand for maintenance and management goes up.
 The Microsoft Teams room introduces an interesting problem, due to the fact that it’s a Windows 10 computer that requires proper care and updates - a traditional task performed by internal IT.
-However, as a meeting room equipped with peripherals like microphones, screens and speakers – maintenance and management should be performed by the video specialist or a partner.
-In the “old-school” world, video management and computer management were not the same thing, so separating them was an easy task, but now they are blending together.
+However, as a meeting room is equipped with peripherals like microphones, screens, and speakers – maintenance and management should be performed by the video specialist or a partner.
+In the “old-school” world, video management and computer management were not the same things, so separating them was an easy task, but now they are blending together.